 Sapporo is the capital of Japan’s northernmost prefecture – Hokkaido.
 The most recently settled of the Japanese archipelago, this region was once home exclusively to the distinct ethnic group, the Ainu people.
 Today, however, Sapporo is about as Japanese as you can get

 There’s a lot to do in Sapporo, with oodles of ramen in store for hungry travelers, a good collection of centuries-old Western-style buildings, and plenty of mountains with nature and ski opportunities.
-The city sees minimal tourism compared to its other Japanese counterparts and is well worth a few day stop.
+The city sees minimal tourism compared to its other Japanese counterparts and is worth stopping for a few days.

 Top Things To Do In Sapporo